mfbx9da4/mfbx9da4.github.io/_drafts/interview application answers.md

 3 - I love clevertech.
 I researched your employees and blog deeply.

 ## 6
 At Chaordic I worked on integrating our custom search engine of the ecommerce site Saraiva (http://www.saraiva.com.br/).
-Saraiva was huge challenge for us as they were by far our biggest client at the time (~6K searches per minute) and we were placed in an A/B test competition against their existing search engine and market leaders at the time (SLI systems).
-For 2 months we worked on optimizing the search through double blinds and profiling, finally defeating
+Saraiva was huge challenge because:
+1 - They were by far our biggest client (~6K searches per minute).
+2 - We were placed in an A/B test competition against their existing search engine and market leaders at the time (SLI systems).
+For 2 months we worked on optimizing the search quality and scalability of the product.
+Finally defeating SLI systems.

   receives about ~6K searches per minute.  which at the time